syntasso/kratix/docs/writing-a-promise.md

 We will fill the `spec` scalars as we progress through the tutorial.

 ### X-as-a-Service Custom Resource Definition
 This is the user-facing API.
 For the purpose of this tutorial we will create an API that accepts a single `string` parameter called `name`.
-This API can be as complex or as simple as you need it to be for your own needs.
+This API can be as complex or as simple as you design it to be.

 ![Writing a Promise Step Three](images/writing-a-promise-3.png)